khouloudRb/kr_k8s_deploy/README.md

 Note 1 : manifest files are in https://github.com/khouloudRb/kr_k8s_files.git

 Note 2 : kubectl get ingress ==> to get the assigned IP address

+Note 3 : need to update ## credentialsId according to the ID of the created Jenkins credentials